rahul-dethe/running_instructions/ann_wk2/README.md

 OR

-- Prepare your input and bond order files by referring to the detailed instructions in the GitHub repository  https://github.com/dghoshlab/AL-MCCI
+- Prepare input and bond order files by referring to the detailed instructions in the GitHub repository  https://github.com/dghoshlab/AL-MCCI

 ##  Step 3: Run the application